Lilly Release Date, Storyline, and Everything You Need to Know

 Lilly Release Date

-Lilly Ledbetter worked for almost twenty years at a Goodyear tire factory in Alabama.
+Lilly Ledbetter worked at a Goodyear tire factory in Alabama for almost twenty years.
 Throughout her career, she struggled against unfair pay practices.
-She fought back when she learned that male managers made a lot more money than she did for doing the same work.
+She fought back when she learned that male managers earned significantly more money than she did for doing the same work.
 The movie chronicles her bold battle against workplace discrimination.

 The movie chronicles Lilly’s journey from factory worker to champion of equal rights.
 She discovered pay gaps via an anonymous note and sued Goodyear.
-Even though Lilly worked harder and longer than many male colleagues, she earned thousands less each year.
+Even though Lilly worked harder and longer than many of her male colleagues, she earned thousands of dollars less each year.

-Director Rachel Feldman gets it, showing us the everyday challenges of working women in America.
+Director Rachel Feldman gets it, showcasing the everyday challenges faced by working women in the United States.
 The story illustrates how pay secrecy enables inequitable treatment to persist.
-Lilly’s fight becomes a cause for fair treatment of every worker everywhere, and viewers witness her sacrifice to achieve that epic goal.
+Lilly’s fight becomes a cause for fair treatment of every worker everywhere, and viewers witness her sacrifice in pursuit of that epic goal.

 It was a legal fight that reached the Supreme Court.
-Although Lilly lost her case due to technical issues regarding time limits, her battle resulted in the first law President Obama signed – the Lilly Ledbetter Fair Pay Act.
+Although Lilly lost her case due to technical issues regarding time limits, her battle ultimately led to the passage of the Lilly Ledbetter Fair Pay Act, the first law President Obama signed.

 A Star-Studded Cast Gives Lilly Life